django-commons/django-typer/doc/source/howto.rst

   exit status as its ``returncode``.
 - **Called directly** as a function (``mycommand()``, ``mycommand.subcommand()`` or ``get_command("mycommand", "subcommand")()``, see :ref:`calling commands from code
-  <call_commands>`) it is a plain Python call. django-typer_ does not interpose: whatever the
+  <howto:Call Commands from Code>`) it is a plain Python call. django-typer_ does not interpose:
-  function returns is returned and whatever it raises propagates unchanged.
+  whatever the function returns is returned and whatever it raises propagates unchanged.

 .. list-table::
    :header-rows: 1